-Where CAG is acting as the lead supplier to a client, but the project involves other businesses or individuals.
-All Partner organisations will be obliged to demonstrate to CAG how they manage health and safety and their ability to operate in a manner that it is equivalent with CAG processes, and/or any additional client requirements, and this will be a requirement of any formal contractual arrangements.
+Where CAG is acting as the lead supplier to a client, but the project involves other businesses or individuals, all Partner organisations will be obliged to demonstrate to CAG how they manage health and safety and their ability to operate in a manner that it is equivalent with CAG processes, and/or any additional client requirements, and this will be a requirement of any formal contractual arrangements.

 Our use of subcontractors is limited to associate staff (i.e. not partners in the company).
 Generally they are individuals working in the same way as our own partners, i.e. from home based offices.
 Sometimes they act as support staff to partners at meetings which we run.
 All associates are required to be aware of our health and safety policy and procedures and to follow its requirements, and in particular to be aware of our Events Risk Assessment.
 It is the responsibility of the project manager who engages the associate to ensure that associates are fully briefed on the policy and procedures.
-Formal risk assessments are not normally required due to the low level of risk.
+Formal risk assessments are not normally required for subcontractor work per se, due to the low level of risk, except for activities requiring specific risk assessments (e.g. Events Risk Assessment, Lone Working Assessment or Overseas Travel).